John Collins-Muhammad: Political career

-Collins-Muhammad was elected to his first term as Alderman for the city's 21st Ward in April 2017 following Alderman Antonio D. French's vacation of the seat to run for Mayor.
-At age 25, he is the youngest person ever to be elected Alderman in the city's history and the first Muslim.
+Prior to running for Alderman, Collins-Muhammad, in 2016 ran unsuccessfully for Missouri state representative of the 77th district placing second in a four-way race losing narrowly to Steve Roberts, Jr. Collins-Muhammad was elected to his first term as Alderman for the city's 21st Ward in an April 2017 special election following Antonio D. French's vacation of the seat to run for Mayor.

 In the Board of Aldermen, Collins-Muhammad served on the following committees; and served as Chair for the Education & Youth Matters Committee.